Articles of Incorporation and Rules

 3. If the result of the ruling is that the election of a particular candidate should be invalidated, the Officers Election Management Committee will invalidate that election and advance the runner-up to the position of winner

-(Creation and preservation of election records)
+(Preparation and preservation of election records)

 (Details)